productinfo/scripting-in-swift/README.md

 Now we can run the script by typing `./CompileBook` in Terminal and then inspect the contents located at `output/swift.html`.

 Great, that's working.
 However, did you spot the size of the executable?
 It's coming out at a whopping 5MB!
-This seems a little extraordinary, especially considering our Shell Script consumed a tiny 467 Bytes.
+This seems a little extraordinary, especially considering our shell script consumed a tiny 467 Bytes.

 We can bypass Xcode's compilation and simply compile the files ourselves: